-The Honshu-Shikoku Expressway was completed in 1999 and connects the main island of Honshu with the island of Shikoku.
-It has three routes, including: the Kobe-Naruto route (the Kobe Naruto Expressway), the Kojima-Sakaide route (the Seto-Chuo Expressway and the JR Seto-Ohashi line), the
+The Honshu-Shikoku Expressway was completed in 1999 and Onomichi-Imabari route (the Nishi-Seto Expressway).
+The connects the main island of Honshu with the island of Shikoku. total length of these roads is approximately 173km.
+The It has three routes, including: the Kobe-Naruto route (the center span of the Akashi Kaikyo Bridge is 1,991m, making it Kobe Naruto Expressway), the Kojima-Sakaide route (the the longest in the world.
+Additionally, the height of the main Seto-Chuo Expressway and the JR Seto-Ohashi line), the tower is approximately 300m above sea level.